9-Month Global Online Mentorship

 bimonthly peer-mentoring calls arranged among participants

 There are limited spots available in this program, and only a few spots left in both clinical and non-clinical tracks.
-Registration is closed for the summer and re-opens August 5.
-A 15-minute interview with instructor is required.
+Registration is open until August 23.
+A 15-minute interview with instructor is required here.
+Write here to request interview.

 For over 20 years, I have been supporting spiritual and religious practitioners, teachers/leaders, and communities to heal, grow, and thrive.
 Through the research and publication of four books on these subjects, over two decades of clinical experience as a psychotherapist, teaching extensively on these subjects, and integrating reader, student, and client feedback, there are deep and overarching themes and discernments that arise that are applicable to teachers and practitioners across a variety of religious, spiritual, and psychological traditions.
 This mentorship program is designed to teach, mentor, supervise, and “pass on the mantle” of this work to a small group of professionals who can become part of my personal referral network.
 Participants will emerge with knowledge, methods, protocols, and tools that can be integrated into their spiritual and religious communities, professional offerings, and personal practice in order to work skillfully and effectively in these areas.
 Each month of the mentorship includes (1) 2-hour instruction/inquiry group; (1) 2-hour supervision group; and (2) 1-hour peer-mentoring calls.
 Also included are (2) 30-minute mentoring calls with the instructor at the beginning and end of program.